ProNeverFake/kios/README.md

 The application can be downloaded from [here](https://github.com/neo4j/neo4j-python-driver).

-After setting up the neo4j server, please change in the neo4j interface in `kios_bt_planning/kios_world` to your pw.
+After setting up the neo4j server, please change the autherization information in `kios_bt_planning/kios_world/neo4j_interface.py`.

 3. Set up the mios (branch = kios) and the franka robot.